|Poverty and Literature 2019

 new black politics that emerged differed significantly from the

-some degree on the voting and favor-granting powers to be found in
+some degree on the voting and favor-granting powers offered by big city machine politics.
+Since

 traditional immigrant enclaves bustled with many nationalities, and

 since the majority of people with a common ethnic heritage had